You searched on: Author: robert fletcher Sorted by: title

 3. Analysis of Combustion Particles Contained in Environmental Ice and Snow Samples Using Sublimation in Conjunction with Accelerator Mass Spectrometry and Laser Microprobe Mass Analysis

 S R. Biegalski, Lloyd A. Currie, Robert A Fletcher, George A Klouda, R Weissenbok

 4. Analysis of Smoke Samples From Oil Well Fires in Kuwait.
 Report of Test (FR 3985)

-George William Mulholland, Bruce A Benner Jr, Robert A Fletcher, Eric B Steel, Stephen A Wise, Willie E May, Daniel Madrzykowski, David J Evans
+George William Mulholland, Bruce A Benner Jr, Robert A Fletcher, Eric B Steel, Stephen Albert Wise, Willie E May, Daniel M. Madrzykowski, David J. Evans

 This report describes results from a preliminary series of measurements concerning the smoke production from the Kuwait oil well fires.
 Detailed chemical analysis of the smoke is being carried out for determination of the fraction of ambient aerosol ...